tonypilz/StateMachine/README.md

 - Run to completion is supported.
 - Transtions and Null-Transitions can have arbitrary guards and actions.
 - Arbitrary actions on entry, exit and self transtion.
-- no virtual function calls used.
+- No virtual function calls used.
+- Small (~350sloc) and therefore easy to reason about.

-Note that allocation of states is not done by the state machine and must be done by the user.
+- No direct memory allocations (Note that allocation of states and machines is not done by the state machine and must be done by the user).
+- Header Only, with no depencies except stl

 # Drawbacks
 The current implementation has the following problems: